 About the Child Welfare Scholars Program

-The Title IV-E Child Welfare Scholars Program promotes the development of generalist social workers to become leaders who are committed to pursuing culturally responsive practice as they serve children and families through county, state and tribal child welfare agencies, focusing on Northern Minnesota.
+This program is designed to prepare and support generalist and advanced generalist social workers in becoming leaders who are committed to culturally responsive practice.
+Scholars are equipped to serve children and families through county, state, and tribal child welfare agencies, with a special focus on Northern Minnesota.

 +